 Problem: Ankle pain.
 This problem is similar to foot pain, but the ankles really take a beating when wearing shoes that aren’t stable, even if they are wide enough or don’t hurt your actual feet.
 Look for more stability as if you have balance issues (Lower heel, chunkier heel, even wider straps!) and there will be less strain on your ankles.
 Platforms are another great option if you find your ankles hurt when you wear heels, but don’t want to wear lower ones.
 Platforms have the advantage of extra height without the foot strain.
 A “platform” is any shoe that has extra space beneath the ball of your foot/your toes, instead of them being flat on the ground.
 This extra platform offsets the height of the heel, so you can wear a higher shoe without your feet and ankles having to do so much work!

 However, wearing heels places a great deal of pressure on the ankle and ball of the feet, so you may be at a point where it is simply not comfortable to wear heels, especially not for a long period of time.
 But there are lots of options out there, so you may be able to find yourself a comfortable pair to wear on special occasions!

 And our last problem: No flattering styles available.
 Well boy are you in for a treat…it might take more time searching, but there are lots of heels for big women.
 And the best news is, we’ve taken some time to search for you!

-Here are 10 of our favorite cute heels for wide feet:
+Here are 10 of my favorite cute heels for wide feet: